3dbeb41841bfbfcc24d55143816cf7f1/node-express-intro-lesson/README.md

 // Middleware
 app.use(function(req, res, next) {
   console.log('%s request to %s from %s', req.method, req.path, req.ip);
   next();
 });

+// Routing
 app.get('/', function(req, res) {
   .
   .
   .
+});
 ```

-Let's go through this: After setting up the `view engine` for our app, we use a new method of app called `use`.
-As an argument to `use` we pass in a function that performs some executables, log some data and fire a callback named `next`.
-This function, this block of code, is our middleware and `use` is a method given to us by Express whose purpose is to simply implement any middleware we pass to it.
+Let's go through this:

+* After setting up our app and before our routes we tell our app to use a new function we are providing.
+* When writing custom Middleware, it's best practice to pass in the **req** object, the **res** object and finally **next**, _even if we don't use it!_
-In this example, we are simply logging out the request method ('GET'), the request path ('/') and the request IP ('127.0.0.1' - localhost). `next()` is just a callback function used for the purpose of allowing the app to continue on to other processes once this middleware is done executing.
+* In this case, we are simply logging out the request method ('GET'), the request path ('/') and the request IP ('127.0.0.1' - localhost).
+* `next()` is just a callback function used for the purpose of allowing the app to continue on to other processes once this middleware is done executing.
 You can think of the `next()` function as telling the app to "move on."

-The order of these arguments is crucial: request is always first, response is always second and the callback is always third.
+* The order of these arguments is crucial: request is always first, response is always second and the callback is always third.

 ## Adding Routes to our app - Codealong (15 mins)